-1. Some you are coming to meet the woman of your dreams.
+1. Some of you are coming to meet the woman of your dreams.
 This means there's a huge possibility that you will also meet the parents or the guardian of your girlfriend.
 If you want to build an instant connection and be somehow accepted, you must master the art of "bless".
-In Tagalog, "mano po" this is the act of holding the hand of the elders/parents and put it on your forehead.
+In Tagalog, "mano po" is the act of holding the hand of the elders/parents and put it on your forehead.

 4. We call every Caucasians "Joe".
 I really do not know why.

-5. When you feel adventurous and wanted to use the public transportation get ready and be used to being close to a stranger.
+5. When you feel adventurous and wanted to use public transportation get ready and be used to being close to a stranger.
 Like very close, up to the elbow to elbow and sometimes skin to skin.

 6. Always be mindful of your valuables.
 ALWAYS AND ANYWHERE.
 I am not saying that the people you will meet are thieves.
 Don't be too trusting.
 Do not leave your belongings unattended.

 7. Get used to hot and humid weather.
 Wear something comfortable yet decent.

 8. Minimize using your high-end phone in public places.
 Try not to use it openly in an area where snatching is very common.
 Mall, hotels are okay.